AES67

 AES67 is a technical standard for audio over IP and audio over Ethernet (AoE) interoperability.
 The standard was developed by the Audio Engineering Society and first published in September 2013.
-It is a layer 3 protocol suite based on existing standards and is designed to allow interoperability between various IP-based audio networking systems such as RAVENNA, Livewire, Q-LAN and Dante.
+It is a layer 3 protocol suite based on existing standards and is designed to allow interoperability between various IP-based audio networking systems such as RAVENNA, Wheatnet, Livewire, Q-LAN and Dante.

 AES67 promises interoperability between previously competing networked audio systems and long-term network interoperation between systems.
 It also provides interoperability with layer 2 technologies, like Audio Video Bridging (AVB).
 Since its publication, AES67 has been implemented independently by several manufacturers and adopted by many others.

 Overview

 AES67 defines requirements for synchronizing clocks, setting QoS priorities for media traffic, and initiating media streams with standard protocols from the Internet protocol suite.
 AES67 also defines audio sample format and sample rate, supported number of channels, as well as IP data packet size and latency/buffering requirements.

 The standard calls out several protocol options for device discovery but does not require any to be implemented.
 Session Initiation Protocol is used for unicast connection management.
 No connection management protocol is defined for multicast connections.